logan-markewich/Volunteer_Web_App/readme.txt

 Running the Website:
 To operate this program, it must be run on a server capable of running PHP, as well as on a computer that has a working internet connection.
 An Apache server(XAMPP) is the server that the program was tested on.
+Once the project source files are in the proper location for your chosen host server, you can now run the website on a local port.
+If you are using XAMPP for example, simply type localhost\ into a browser to navigate to the website.

 //////////
 Logging In: